Marti Noxon: Other projects

+In January 2002, a story written by Noxon and illustrated by Mike Huddleston was included in 9-11: Artists Respond, Volume One, an anthology graphic novel containing stories about the September 11 attacks.

 In 2004, Noxon wrote and produced a pilot entitled Still Life for Fox about a family recovering from the death of their son, a police officer.
 Despite being picked up to series the show has never been aired in the U.S. as FOX cancelled the show after seven episodes were produced, due to the subject matter.

 In January 2005, Noxon co-created the supernatural drama Point Pleasant with John McLaughlin.
 Despite an initial strong following, viewership dropped dramatically, and only 11 of the 13 filmed episodes were aired on Fox.
 In the fall of 2005, halfway through its first season, Noxon left Prison Break, where she had been a consulting producer.
 She said she wasn't connecting with the material and the vision of the writer's room.

 In April 2006, Noxon joined the ABC drama Brothers & Sisters as showrunner.
 Four months later, she left the show.
 Press cited creative differences with creator Jon Robin Baitz, but he acknowledged differing visions and being new to the process of creating scripted television, said he was struggling with the practicalities of working on his first TV show.
 Greg Berlanti, Baitz' friend, stepped in to help out.
 In September 2006, Noxon joined the ABC medical drama Grey's Anatomy for its third season, as consulting producer.
 In February 2007, Noxon co-wrote the third-season Grey's Anatomy episode "Some Kind of Miracle" with series creator Shonda Rhimes.